haris-ali2/COVID-prediction-using-Chest-Xray/README.md

 3. ResNet-50
 4. AlexNet

-The convolutional NN code is contained in the folder `Convolutional_neural_network`, while the other three models are located in `Transfer_learning_models`.
+The Convolutional Neural Networks (CNN's) code is contained in the folder `Convolutional_neural_network`, while the other three models are located in `Transfer_learning_models`.

 ## 4. Model Evaluation
 Multiple evaluation metrices have been used for the evaluation of these models.
 The metrices we used in the study are: